shax0r/relatedresearch/ReinforcementLearning/humanstudies/README.md

 ### The human sympathetic nervous system (SNS)

 The human autonomic nervous system is composed of the sympathetic and parasympathetic branches.
 Of these, the sympathetic nervous system or SNS is known as the "fight-or-flight" response system, as it responds to dangerous situations in order to help mobilize resources to respond to immediate threats.
 The SNS regulates the cardiovascular system, adrenal system, and other visceral functions.
+When someone is confronted with a threat, their heart rate increases, sweat glands dilate, and energy resources are mobilized to support one's ability to escape from the threat (e.g., a predator or a dangerous situation while driving).

 ### HEADER 2